 - Pat the fish dry with a paper towel; season lightly with salt and pepper.

 Working with 1 fillet at a time, dip the fish into the egg; let the excess drip off, then gently press the fish into the cornmeal, coating both sides.

 In a large frying pan over medium heat, warm 2 to 3 tablespoons oil until hot but not smoking.
-Add the fish and cook, turning once, until the crust is golden brown and the fish is cooked through, 2 to 4 minutes per side for sole and 4 to 6 minutes per side for snapper or halibut.
+Add the fish and cook, turning once, until the crust is golden brown and the fish is cooked through, 2 to 4 minutes per side for sole and 4 to 6 minutes per side for snapper or barramundi.
 Transfer to a paper-towel-lined plate.

 Transfer the carrot-raisin slaw to individual plates.
 Top with the fish, spoon over as much nectarine BBQ sauce as you like, and serve.

 - Season the cornmeal and spread on a plate.